liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Explain the concept of happens-before relationships
 1. Explain the concept of design patterns
 1. What are the competitors of Starrocks?
-1. What is the process of window function?
 1. What are the core values of StarRocks?
 1. Explain the difference between cache coherence and memory consistency
 1. do not toss objects from height